Weed Withdrawal Anxiety: Understanding the Panic and How to Cope

 Physical Movement

 Exercise is the most evidence-supported intervention for withdrawal symptoms across the board.
 For anxiety specifically, aerobic exercise burns off the excess adrenaline and cortisol that your body is producing during withdrawal.
 It also triggers endorphin release and increases dopamine receptor availability, which helps stabilize mood.
+Research has found that exercise may boost the body's own endocannabinoid production, partially compensating for the deficit left by THC removal.[8]

 You do not need to run five miles.
 A 20-minute walk, a bike ride, or even vigorous housecleaning counts.
 The goal is to give your overactive fight-or-flight system a physical outlet so it stops expressing itself as anxiety.
+A randomized controlled trial found that daily cycling exercise improved sleep quality during inpatient cannabis withdrawal, which indirectly reduces next-day anxiety.[9]

 The 5-4-3-2-1 Grounding Technique